Girls-in-Tech-Hack-for-the-Environment/GreenScore/README.md

 # **Introduction 🚀**

-### GreenScore: AI-Powered Sustainability Insight
+### Green Score: AI-Powered Sustainability Insight

 *Accountability through transparency*

-GreenScore leverages AI to shed light on corporate recycling practices in a world where less than 9% of plastic is recycled.
+Green Score leverages AI to shed light on corporate recycling practices in a world where less than 9% of plastic is recycled.
 Our platform empowers consumers and organizations alike to track, compare, and improve recycling performance across industries.
-Join GreenScore to promote informed decisions and spark a change for a greener planet.
+Join Green Score to promote informed decisions and spark a change for a greener planet.

 ## **Use Case 💬**

-- Consumer Awareness:A consumer wants to make more environmentally-friendly purchases.
+- Consumer Awareness: A consumer wants to make more environmentally-friendly purchases.
 They use this system to scan products while shopping, helping them choose products from companies with higher recycling program scores.
 The AI system enables the user to make informed decisions based on the environmental impact of their choices.
-- Company Benchmarking: A company wishes to understand where they stand in terms of environmental friendliness compared to competitors.
+- Company Benchmark: A company wishes to understand where they stand in terms of environmental friendliness compared to competitors.
 They use this AI system to benchmark their recycling reward program and identify areas for improvement.
 - Research and Analysis: An environmental research organization uses this system to track and analyze recycling program trends across various industries.
 It allows them to quickly gather data, freeing up time to focus on analysis and reporting.
 - Regulatory Compliance: Government agencies can use the system to monitor companies' recycling programs and ensure they are meeting environmental standards and regulations.
 If a company's score is low, they can investigate further to understand the reasons behind it.
-- Environmental Advocacy:Nonprofit environmental organizations can use the system to encourage companies to improve their recycling programs.
+- Environmental Advocacy: Nonprofit environmental organizations can use the system to encourage companies to improve their recycling programs.
 They can highlight companies with high scores as examples of good corporate environmental responsibility, and advocate for those with low scores to improve their practices.
 - Educational Tool: In a classroom setting, teachers can use this system to show students the impact of recycling programs and discuss the role of companies in environmental sustainability.
 It serves as a practical tool to supplement theoretical learning.

 ## **Motivation 💡**

 Plastic production has been on a rapid increase since its initial inception in the early 1900s, with production comes waste unfortunately.
-According to [IUCN](https://www.iucn.org/resources/issues-brief/marine-plastic-pollution#:~:text=Over%20400%20million%20tons%20of,waters%20to%20deep%2Dsea%20sediments.), approximately 14 million tonnes of plastic end up in the ocean every year!
+According to [IUCN](https://www.iucn.org/resources/issues-brief/marine-plastic-pollution#:~:text=Over%20400%20million%20tons%20of,waters%20to%20deep%2Dsea%20sediments.), approximately 14 million tones of plastic end up in the ocean every year!
 This is a terrifying statistic and something we need to address.

 Reducing plastic waste globally is essential for several important reasons: